Prometeo-Js/Andromeda-1.3.1/README.md

 > Old version 1.2
 > Current version 1.3
 ## Brief script review
 script board tools created in python that are helpful in cybersecurity although they can be modified in the future by adding more in other languages.

+### Ways of executing script
+Currently it has 2 forms of execution